pyrsmk/Chernozem/README.markdown

 Notes about the 0.x branch
 ==========================

-Chernozem 1.x is _NOT_ compatible at all with Chernozem 0.x (the last is 0.7.1).
+Chernozem 1.x is __NOT__ compatible at all with Chernozem 0.x (the last is 0.7.1).

 With Chernozem 0.x, serializing and unserializing closures was natively included into the project.
 From now, you will must do that by yourself with the `serialize.php` class from the [Funktions](https://github.com/pyrsmk/Funktions) project.
+Also, filters have been dropped.

 That said, let's go for some explanations!